DBOS-project/apiary/postgres-demo/README.md

 ```
 We write the query like this because Apiary records timestamps in
 microseconds using Unix time, but Postgres reports timestamps in seconds.

-Another application of Apiary provenance is rollback.
-Because we
-record all operations on data, we can roll back the database
-(and therefore all application state) to a previous time
-in case of corruption or attack.
-For example, using our rollback
-script (source [here](src/main/java/org/dbos/apiary/postgresdemo/executable/RollbackExecutable.java)), you can roll back Nectar Network to
-any previous timestamp:

-    scripts/rollback.sh TIMESTAMP

-It will reset all application tables to the state right before the provided timestamp.